Doc Edits

 Doc edit of each dance fade to black between parent dances.

-If the person is mic-d use their audio.
+If the person is mic-d use their audio unless it’s not cute.

 -